Presencial, Online, Streaming

 Objectives:

-Introduction to the management systems implemented by companies, as well as the areas of planning, control and reporting.
+Introduction to the management systems implemented by companies, as well as to the areas of planning, control and reporting.

 Syllabus: